Thanjavur Ponni Rice

 Rice is also low in fat, is an easily digestible, gluten-free grain that offers a number of B vitamins as well.
 So you may want to reconsider banning it completely from your diet.
 You do need to be careful while consuming rice on a weight loss diet.

-Here are some ways to safely eat rice on a weight loss diet:
+What are the best ways to safely eat Ponni rice on a weight loss diet?

 1. Exercise portion control: